roytang/blog/content/posts/2007/09/lorwyn-planeswalkers.md

 **

 Costing 1UU is useless for Jace, as you will almost never play him on the third turn.
 More likely you would play him on a later turn, with counter back-up.
-A simple Constructed application would be to use his special move 3 times, but that&'s just a bad Harmonize.
-The other two abilities require you to build your deck around them &#8211; you&'re not going to use that finisher unless you&'re actually a mill deck, and the normal ability smells of Owling Mine to me.
+A simple Constructed application would be to use his special move 3 times, but that's just a bad Harmonize.
+The other two abilities require you to build your deck around them &#8211; you're not going to use that finisher unless you're actually a mill deck, and the normal ability smells of Owling Mine to me.
 In limited, just build a defensive deck around him and keep pumping up loyalty.
 Resolving the finishing move will surely win you the game.

 **